FACTBOX-Main opposition candidates in Ecuador's presidential race

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Feb 17 Ecuadorean President Rafael Correa is the clear favorite to win re-election on Sunday as he has strong approval ratings and faces a fractured opposition.
+Feb 14 Ecuador's President Rafael Correa is the clear favorite to win re-election on Sunday as he has strong approval ratings and faces a fractured opposition.

 GUILLERMO LASSO